 We recognize various holidays during the year with special arts and crafts projects.
 On Halloween Day, the children may come to school dressed in a costume of their choice, and on Valentines Day, they may bring valentines to hand out to all the children.
 If parents would like to share information about a holiday your family celebrates, we welcome you to do so.
 Please arrange this with your child’s teacher.

 We celebrate each child's birthday in class.
-We discourage handing out "goody bags", but we invite you to bring a small snack like cookies, brownie bites, or mini muffins to share with the class for snack.
+Please do NOT bring "goody bags" or party invitations to hand out, but we invite you to bring a small snack like cookies, brownie bites, or mini muffins to share with the class for snack.
 Please talk to your teacher before their birthday to discuss details.

 SOUND OF THE WEEK